terminalcloud/apps/docs/plone.md

 ## Usage

-Just spin-up your container based on this snapshot and click to "Check your installation here".
+Just spin-up your Terminal based on this snapshot and click to "Check your installation here".
 Log in with your admin credentials (see below) and follow the on-screen instructions to create your Plone site.

 ### Credentials: